 This is an intermediate level course designed to provide a detailed understanding of the structure and function of the human body.
 Includes the study of structure and function of cells, tissues, and the integumentary, skeletal, muscular, and nervous systems.
 Introduces common human disease processes.
 Laboratory component includes anatomical studies using microscopy and dissection and the study of physiological concepts via experimentation.

-Prerequisites: BIOL 120 and ENGL 101/ENGL 101L with a grade of "C" or higher; or consent from the Department Chairperson of Science and Mathematics.
+Prerequisites: BIOL 120 with a grade of "C" or higher.

 310 Human Anatomy and Physiology II